cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 | Relayer   | `ChanUpgradeAck`     | A                | (OPEN, FLUSHING)                   | (FLUSHING/FLUSHCOMPLETE, FLUSHING)                    |
 | Relayer   | `ChanUpgradeConfirm` | B                | (FLUSHING/FLUSHCOMPLETE, FLUSHING) | (FLUSHING/FLUSHCOMPLETE, FLUSHING/FLUSHCOMPLETE/OPEN) |

+**IMPORTANT:** Note it is important that the prior state before the channel upgrade process starts is that **both** channel Ends are `OPEN`.
+Authorized upgradors are at risk of having the channel halt during the upgrade process if the prior state before channel upgrades on one of the ends is not `OPEN`.

 Once both states are in `FLUSHING` and both sides have stored each others upgrade timeouts, both sides can move to `FLUSHCOMPLETE` by clearing their in-flight packets.
 Once both sides have complete flushing, a relayer may submit a `ChanUpgradeOpen` datagram to both ends proving that the counterparty has also completed flushing in order to move the channelEnd to `OPEN`.

 `ChanUpgradeOpen` is only necessary to call on chain B if the chain was not moved to `OPEN` on `ChanUpgradeConfirm` which may happen if all packets on both ends are already flushed.